 Anne’s name is not seen again in any Norwegian records I have found.
 She is conspicuously missing from the parish emigrant list that recorded the departure of Ole, Mari, and Marit in 1865.
 But she appears on the passenger list of their ship, the brig Atalanta.
 Read more about the journey …

 Anne Larsdatter lived in Wisconsin for the remaining 25 years of her life.
-She was enumerated in the 1880 US census with Mari, her husband Hans Hanson (alt.
-Stigen), and family, and is buried with them at Brush Creek Church.
+She was enumerated in the 1880 US census with Mari (Larsdatter), Mari’s husband Hans Hanson (alt.
+Stigen), and family.
+Anne Larsdatter died on 11 March 1890, and is buried with the Stigens at Brush Creek Church.

 Dec 15, 2015

 Hello!
 I stumbled across your website while searching for information to add to my family tree.
 Anne Larsdatter Skurdal is my 4th great grandmother on my father’s side.
 You have some great information that I am excited to add to my research.
 I was surprised to find myself on your family tree as well.
 Thanks for all your hard work!

 Sorry, I answered before I read your whole comment.
 I’m glad you found the family tree.
 You can register for a user account (on the family tree portion of the site) to see vital information on living persons, including yourself.
 I believe my picture of your third great-grandmother Marit Larsdatter Johnson is from grandfather Edwin Giese’s collection.
 I scanned it from Aline Larson Jernander’s book.
 “Larsons and Slettens 1985.” are you familiar with that family book?

 Dec 18, 2015